Research Topic 1

 Ole Bogner studied Sociology and Philosophy at the Friedrich Schiller University Jena (B.A.) and holds a Master’s degree in Sociology (from University of Freiburg).
 In 2016/17, he served as a Scientific Assistant (in the field of sociology of culture) at the University of Freiburg (in proxy) and, from 2017–2018 he was a researcher in the collaborative research project EVADEX at the Centre for Security and Society, University of Freiburg.

-Admiration and Overwhelming on the Theatre Stage of the Second Half of the 19th Century (Dissertation)
+Admiration and Overwhelming on the Theatre Stage in the Second Half of the 19th Century (Dissertation)

 This project investigates the various strategies of creating wonder used in stagings of historical dramas in the second half of the 19th century.
 Wonder is conceived as an aesthetic and political emotion in which both epistemic and sensual components are intertwined.
 Under the generic term WONDER (STAUNEN), the project subsumes different affects including amazement, wonder, admiration, fascination, overwhelming.
 For the project, however, the emotions of admiration and overwhelming will be central.
 The selected dramas will be analyzed regarding the text of the play, their staging(s) in theatre and their reception.
 In particular, the project will focus on selected productions of the Meininger Hoftheater, performed during the tours in Berlin between 1874 and 1887.
 Historical dramas experienced a heyday at the end of the 19th century in Germany, especially in Berlin, due to a previously unknown multitude e of staging possibilities.
-It is the contention of this project that the productions of the so-called “Meininger” had an impact on the cultural life and theatre productions on Berlin stages because of their usage of technical stage strategies in order to produce affects and effects of WONDER (mass scenes, perfect ensemble play, impressive effects and meticulously researched sets).
 Against this background, the project will examine the development of the performance and staging practice of historical dramas in Berlin before, during and after the Meininger guest performances.
 In the analysis of the selected plays, attention will be paid to the interrelationship between the production/staging/reception of WONDER and the constitution and representation of power.
 Central in this context are the conceptions of heroes presented in the selected historical dramas.
 To what extent are these conceptions produced and staged through strategies of WONDER (admiration dramaturgy, overwhelming aesthetics, fascination, etc.)?
-How do the texts and their stage productions construct and present power/domination through admiration and overwhelming (to be understood as political and aesthetic affects and effects)?
 And in which ways does WONDER organize the relationship between the presentation of grand individuals and the audience/masses?